Easily restore your project to a previous version with our new Instant One-click Backup Recovery

 Security

-• Support for strong password policies, multi-factor authentication (MFA), single sign-on (SSO) support.
+• Strong password policies, multi‑factor authentication (MFA), and single sign‑on (SSO).

-• Frequent release of security updates and patches that are automatic or easy to implement.
+• Frequent security updates and patches that are automatic or easy to implement.

 Total cost of ownership